 Saving the Monarchs

-Monarch taking flight.
+Monarch butterfly heading toward a butterfly bush.
 (Photo by Kathy Keatley Garvey)

 This is milkweed, the monarch's host plant.
 (Photo by Kathy Keatley Garvey)